March 25, 2026

 Google has specific rules about review schema.
 The rating must reflect genuine reviews from real customers.
 You cannot use schema to display a high rating that is not backed by actual reviews, and you cannot apply review schema to pages that do not contain a visible review section.

-The fastest way to generate the correct code without writing it manually is to use a schema generator.
-RevuKit's free review schema generator lets you enter your business details and rating, then outputs the exact code to paste into your site.
+If you do not want to write the code manually, use a schema generator to produce the JSON-LD, then check every field before publishing.
+RevuKit's free review schema generator lets you enter the visible rating details and outputs code you can paste into your site.

 Related reading: Free review schema generator, Preview Google review widgets for your site.